-The QINLOCK® word mark and logo are registered trademarks, and Deciphera and the Deciphera logo are trademarks, of Deciphera Pharmaceuticals, LLC.
+The Deciphera® word mark and logo and the QINLOCK® word mark and logo are registered trademarks of Deciphera Pharmaceuticals, LLC.

-We have, in certain cases, omitted the \mathbb{R} , \mathbb{C} , and \mathbb{R} designations for these and other trademarks used in this Form 10-Q. Nevertheless, all rights to such trademarks are reserved.
+We have, in certain cases, omitted the @, @, and TM designations for these and other trademarks used in this Form 10-Q. Nevertheless, all rights to such trademarks are reserved.
 These and other trademarks referenced in this Form 10-Q are the property of their respective owners.